sidart/bizdom/_posts/2020-11-28-the-great-gambler-of-borrowed-capital.md

 "Life eventually boils down to a choice- you either stand by your principles and responsibility, or you don't."

-SR can still claim to be innocent, while his innocent customer got duped.
+Mr. Roy can still claim to be innocent, while his innocent customer got duped.
+Opportunities are a gift.
+They give us the chance to practice, learn and grow.
+But then the gift comes with an expiry date also.